-Every time you saw me taking a train to the “South” to escape Paris I was either going to Toulon or Marseille, heading to some of the top French dive sites in Port-Cros National Park or Calanques National Park.
+Every time you saw me taking a train to the “South” to escape Paris I was either going diving in Marseille or Toulon, heading to some of the finest diving in France, including Calanques National Park and Port-Cros National Park.
 It is quite funny to note that every time someone refers to the “South” in France, we generally mean French Riviera and Provence exclusively.
-We almost never say the “South East”, it’s just the “South”.
+We almost never say the “South-East”, it’s just the “South”.
 Whereas we clearly identify Aquitaine and Basque Country (aka surfers’ paradise) as the “South West”, I found myself a bit out of vocabulary when explaining where I was heading to this time.

 So what took me there?
 For once, not diving in the first place, but a travel blogging conference with my French-speaking counterparts since (*drum roll*) I am currently working on the 100% French version of World Adventure Divers!
 My French blogging friends thought I wouldn’t surely stay away from the water there, and it was initially something that made me doubt about attending the conference.
 You know me, travelling somewhere and not diving?
 The answer was only a Google search away…

 Millau in Aveyron: History, hearty food & outdoors

 Millau has been my base for almost a week the time of the blogging conference, to go on a via-ferrata & zip-lining adventure in the Dourbie Gorges with Roc et Canyon, only 15 minutes driving away from the town centre, and to go scuba diving in the Tarn Gorges with OK plongée nature, 40 minutes driving away.
 If you are into outdoor sports, the number of options available in Millau is impressive.
 While I was doing my zip-lining activity, some of the other bloggers of the conference went bungee jumping, kayaking, paragliding, rock climbing or trail running.